Student Rights and ResponsibilitiesBack To Top

 - If a student involved in College activities as specified engages in activity on campus or off which violates campus rules and regulations, state or federal laws, the student will be disciplined in an appropriate manner.
 In a case where the student is arrested for any offense specified in the Code of Conduct or an equally serious offense, the student may be suspended from participation in the activity until such time as the matter is adjudicated by the courts.
 If the student is found guilty, she/he may be suspended from participation in the activity for a number of events or for the balance of the year or season.

-- The coach, faculty sponsor or director will discuss the circumstances surrounding the misconduct with the Vice President for Learning and Student Development.
-The Vice President will consider factors which might increase or decrease the severity of the actions in which the student was involved.
-The decision of the Vice President for Learning and Student Development shall be considered final, unless College Suspension or Dismissal is recommended.
+- The coach, faculty sponsor or director will discuss the circumstances surrounding the misconduct with the Associate Vice President for Student Services and the Vice President for Academic Affairs.
+They will consider factors which might increase or decrease the severity of the actions in which the student was involved.
+The decision of the Associate Vice President for Student Services and the Vice President for Academic Affairs shall be considered final, unless College Suspension or Dismissal is recommended.

 - Nothing herein is designed or intended to limit any other reasonable rules or restrictions placed in force by a coach, director or sponsor.
 In addition, the coach, director or sponsor may take disciplinary action immediately, such as expulsion from a practice or performance, where it is necessary and appropriate.

-Due Process Procedure for Students Recommended for College Suspension or Expulsion
+Due Process Procedure for Students Recommended for College Expulsion

-The Vice President for Learning and Student Development shall send a notice to the student specifying the misconduct for which suspension or expulsion is being recommended.
+The Associate Vice President for Student Services shall send a notice to the student specifying the misconduct for which expulsion is being recommended.

 - The notice will contain the notification as to the time, date and place of the hearing before the Faculty-Student Review Committee.

-- The Faculty-Student Review Committee shall be composed of three (3) student representatives chosen by the Student Government Association and three (3) faculty chosen by the faculty.
-The committee shall be chaired by the Vice President for Learning and Student Development.
+- The Faculty-Student Review Committee shall be composed of three (3) student representatives chosen by the Student Government Association and three (3) faculty chosen by the faculty union leadership.
+The committee shall be chaired by the Associate Vice President for Student Services.

-- If the Vice President for Learning and Student Development has reasonable cause to believe that danger will be present if the student is permitted on campus, the student may be immediately suspended pending the full hearing.
+- If the Associate Vice President for Student Services has reasonable cause to believe that danger will be present if the student is permitted on campus, the student may be immediately suspended pending the full hearing.

 - If the student ignores or refuses to acknowledge the hearing, the hearing may proceed with the student in absentia.